- What is the Women’s Umpires Training Program?

 - What is a rating?

-A rating is the level with which you have been certified by US Lacrosse.
-Each rating level has different criteria and points of emphasis for different levels of play that official is rated to officiate.
+A rating is the level at which you have been certified by US Lacrosse.
+Each rating level has different criteria and points of emphasis for the different levels of play that the candidate is rated to officiate.
 Your rating is directly related to your on-field evaluations and is not guaranteed.
 Those levels of rating are: